dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 ~~~~~
 {: #fig-interfaces title="DOTS Interfaces"}

+The DOTS client may be provided with a list of DOTS servers, each associated
+with one or more IP addresses.
+These addresses may or may not be of the same
+address family.
+The DOTS client establishes one or more signaling sessions by
+connecting to the provided DOTS server addresses.

+\[\[EDITOR'S NOTE: We request feedback from the working group about the mechanism
+of server discovery.\]\]

-The primary purpose of the signal channel is for the DOTS client to ask the
+The primary purpose of the signal channel is for a DOTS client to ask a
 DOTS server for help in mitigating an attack, and for the DOTS server to inform
 the DOTS client about the status of such mitigation.
 The DOTS client does this
 by sending a client signal, which contains information about the attack target
 or targets.
 The client signal may also include telemetry information about the
 attack, if the DOTS client has such information available.
-The DOTS Server in
+The DOTS server in
 turn sends a server signal to inform the DOTS client of whether it will honor
 the mitigation request.
-Assuming it will, the DOTS Server initiates attack
+Assuming it will, the DOTS server initiates attack
 mitigation (by means outside of DOTS), and periodically informs the DOTS client
 about the status of the mitigation.
 Similarly, the DOTS client periodically
 informs the DOTS server about the client's status, which at a minimum provides